wcjeremy/REACH-Mastermind-Game/README.md

 * Random Number Generation: The game uses the Random Number Generator API to create the secret number combinations.
 * Language and Libraries: Developed in Python, utilizing requests for API communication and time for gameplay dynamics.
-* Singleplarer or Multiplayer versions: Play solo or challenge a friend.
+* Singleplayer or Multiplayer versions: Play solo or challenge a friend.
 * User Interface: Simple command-line interface for easy interaction and accessibility.
     * Ability to guess the combinations of 4 numbers
     * Ability to view the history of guesses and their feedback